ArielEspinoza07/result-pattern/README.md

 # Result Pattern

-A modern PHP 8.3+ implementation of the Result pattern for handling operation outcomes and HTTP responses.
+A modern and simple PHP 8.3+ implementation of the Result pattern for handling operation outcomes and HTTP responses.

 ## Features